drocheam/optrace/docs/source/usage/ui.rst

 After entering a command in the above text field the ``Run``-Button must be pressed.
 Note that the command is only run, if the GUI is idle, therefore not doing any other tasks.

-After running the command, the scene is automatically updated and if required the geometry is retraced.
+After running the command, the scene is automatically updated and, if required, the geometry is retraced if the option "Retrace and replot automatically" is set.
+But this can also be done using the button "Replot/retrace".

 The command gets added to the history.
 From the history field entries can be copied using ``Ctrl+C`` or you can export the whole history into the clipboard by pressing the according button.